 Somatic Experiencing® methods of bringing the self back to it's roots will eventually allow natural impulses and instincts that have gone under the radar to finally be drenched in attention.
 What once was forgotten can be retrieved in the stopping of bracing patterns that just wish to move towards an impulse.
 Our nervous system comprises of two necessary parts that will foster in the renegotiation of trauma; social engagement and the involuntary primal force that has kept us alive for generations on end.
 This primal force a.k.a. our reptilian brain holds our glorious vagus nerve in the core of our being, quite literally.
 The vagus nerve "wanders" through out all the sensory organs of the face and neck, the lungs, heart and digestive tract and the amazing part is that 80% is afferent, which means the gut brain receives information from the outside world, processes it and sends it to the brain.
-How to body holds memories isn't limited to the trunk of our body, but also in the muscles and joints.
+How the body holds memories isn't limited to the trunk of our body, but also in the muscles and joints.
 Symptoms that could be affected by such influences are as follows, but not limited to;

 anxiety, fear, panic attacks (usually due to two impulses fighting for

 hyper-vigilance, 'waiting for the other shoe to drop'

 feeling helpless, sense of collapse in muscles

 stuck in shame, guilt or low self-esteem

 easily triggered, exaggerated emotional responses

 ruminating, intrusive thoughts or memories

 feeling numb, vague, spacey, fatigue, in a state of fogginess